 In addition, the Board of Elections provides voting machines, privacy booths and other equipment to school districts for their annual budget votes and referendums, she explained, and the county provides special patrol officers and school resources officers, at a cost.

 “The governor’s thing is kind of unrealistic because he wants you to put down a plan, but you borrow equipment as needed, as a crisis hits,” said Kent Highway Superintendent Richard Othmer Jr. during the Jan.
 17 Physical Services Committee meeting.
 “All the highway superintendents in all the towns, we all work well together.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.